Topological insulators and K-theory

 \section{Introduction}

 As new materials observed in nature, topological insulators behave like insulators in the bulk but have conducting edge states on the boundary.
-A time reversal invariant topological insulator, or simply topological insulator \cite{HK10}, of free or weak-interacting fermions is a system that has both time reversal $\mathbb{Z}_2$ symmetry and charge conservation (a $U(1)$ symmetry).
+A time reversal invariant topological insulator, or simply topological insulator \cite{HK10}, of free (or weak-interacting) fermions, is a quantum system that has both time reversal $\mathbb{Z}_2$ symmetry and charge conservation (a $U(1)$ symmetry).
 Accordingly, in the framework of symmetry protected topological (SPT) phases \cite{CGLW13}, topological insulators are also referred to as $U (1)$ and time reversal symmetry protected topological order.
-In this work, we are mainly interested in time reversal invariant fermionic systems in a crystal.
-According to the Altland-Zirnbauer-Cartan classification of general topological insulators with different symmetries \cite{AZ97, SRFL09}, topological insulators with time reversal symmetry are in the symplectic class, which is referred to as type AII topological insulators.
+According to the Altland-Zirnbauer-Cartan classification of general topological insulators with different $\mathbb{Z}_2$ symmetries \cite{AZ97, SRFL09}, topological insulators with time reversal symmetry are in the symplectic class, which is also referred to as type AII topological insulators.
 Topological insulators are gapped quantum systems, in which the Fermi energy level is assumed to be in the band gap, and further the Fermi level is defined as the zero energy level.